Elkrose/LR2R/README.md

 # LR2R-VTMod
 🍒🍒🍒🍒    LR2R-VTMod    🍒🍒🍒🍒

-💮 Adds a visual virginity tracker for those with the virgin/dom kinks.
+💮 Adds a visual HUD for those with the virgin/dom kinks.
 Serums added to regrow the hymen or reset the virginities by stimulation and regrowth.

 💮 Category: Visual, QoL, serums, virginity 💮 Dependencies: None